 This module introduces students to medieval writing in its material form, making especial use of Trinity's world-class holdings of medieval books and documents, both in their surviving form and in electronic surrogate.
 Students learn how to describe, date and analyse the production, use and preservation of medieval texts.
 Students are also introduced to the processes by which texts are edited and the extent to which edited texts may be relied upon in various kinds of research.

 2000-2500 word essay on medieval book / document of the student's choice.
-Further details of the assessment and deadlines for submission are available through the module handbook

-MVP12001 - Sources for Medieval Studies I (5 ECTS, MT)
+MVP12002 - Sources for Medieval Studies II (5 ECTS, HT)

 Module Coordinator: Dr. Peter Crooks